-First semester exam (at the end of the 1^{st} semester) First year exam (at the end of the 2^{nd} semester) Third semester exam (at the end of the 3^{rd} semester) Second year exam (at the end of the 4^{th} semester) Third year exam (at the end of the 6^{th} semester) Internship exam Bachelor exam time, and the student may continue their studies in accordance with the progression outlined above under placement of program elements and internship.
+First semester exam (at the end of the 1st semester) First year exam (at the end of the 2nd semester) Third semester exam (at the end of the 3rd semester) Second year exam (at the end of the 4th semester) Third year exam (at the end of the 6th semester) Internship exam Bachelor exam

-11.3 First year exam
+11.3.
+First year exam

-The exams at the end of the 1^{st} semester and 2^{nd} semester (first year exam) must be passed before the end of the first year of study.
-If the exam is passed at a re-exam before the commencement of the program elements that make up the 2^{nd} year of study, the exam is considered to have been passed on
+The exams at the end of the 1st semester and 2nd semester (first year exam) must be passed before the end of the first year of study.
+If the exam is passed at a re-exam before the commencement of the program elements that make up the 2nd year of study, the exam is considered to have been passed on time, and the student may continue their studies in accordance with the progression outlined above under placement of program elements and internship.